Jack Drummond

-Sir Jack Cecil Drummond FRIC, FRS (12 January 1891 – 4/5 August 1952), known as a child as Jack Cecil Spinks, was a distinguished biochemist, noted for his work on nutrition as applied to the British diet under rationing during the Second World War.
+Sir Jack Cecil Drummond FRIC, FRS (12 January 1891 – 4/5 August 1952), known as a child as Jack Cecil Spinks, was a biochemist, noted for his work on nutrition as applied to the British diet under rationing during the Second World War.
 He was murdered, together with his wife and 10-year-old daughter, in what became known as the Dominici affair, on the night of 4–5 August 1952 near Lurs, a village or commune in the Basses-Alpes department (now Alpes-de-Haute-Provence) of Southern France.

 Early life and family background

 Jack Drummond was born either in Leicester, or London, likely Newington or Kennington.
 He was the son of Colonel John Drummond of the Royal Horse Artillery and Nora Gertrude McQuie, who had resided at 65 Howard Road, Clarendon Park, Leicester.
 John Drummond died at age 55, only three months after Jack's birth.
 Jack was adopted and raised by a paternal aunt, Maria Spinks, who lived in nearby Charlton.
 Maria's husband, George, was a retired captain quartermaster, who had seen action in the Crimea.
 According to author/biographer James Fergusson, life could not have been much fun for the solitary boy in the elderly couple's home.
 He attended The John Roan School in Greenwich and King's College School.

 Drummond's family origins remain unclear.
 No birth certificate exists for him in the Family Records Office.
 His father John, the major, describes himself as a bachelor in his will, which makes no mention of a son.
 In the 1891 census, Jack's name was given as "Cecil", his mother's as "Gertrude Drummond", and her age as 29.
 It is not known what happened to Gertrude (presumably Nora Gertrude McQuie) or whether she was ever married to John.
 In the 1901 census, his name is recorded as Jack Cecil Spinks, taking his adoptive mother's surname.
 It is likely that as a boy Jack used the surname Spinks to avoid social embarrassment to his adoptive parents, but reverted to the surname Drummond sometime during his teens.

 On 17 July 1915, Drummond married Mable Helen Straw, who had also been an undergraduate at East London College.
 Their marriage lasted 24 years until in 1939 it broke up because of Drummond's affair with his secretary and co-author, Anne Wilbraham (born 10 December 1907).
 Jack and Anne married on 15 June 1940.
 Their only child, Elizabeth, was born on 23 March 1942.